The Sons of Katie Elder

 The inciting incident occurs at 15 minutes when The brothers discover their father's death and the loss of the ranch were suspicious, and the town sheriff warns them not to pursue the matter, suggesting corruption and conspiracy..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to John Wayne's character John Elder decides the brothers will actively investigate their father's murder and reclaim the ranch, committing them to a dangerous confrontation with Hastings despite the risks., moving from reaction to action.
+This reveals the protagonist's commitment to John Wayne's character John Elder decides the brothers will actively investigate their father's murder and reclaim the ranch, committing them to a dangerous confrontation with Hastings despite the risks., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The brothers are ambushed and arrested by the corrupt sheriff who is working with Hastings.
+Of particular interest, this crucial beat The brothers are ambushed and arrested by the corrupt sheriff who is working with Hastings.
 They're being transported to another town for a rigged trial, raising the stakes and revealing the depth of the conspiracy against them., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, The youngest brother Bud is shot and seriously wounded during the ambush.
-The "whiff of death" threatens to claim another Elder family member, and the brothers face the possibility of losing everything their mother loved., reveals the protagonist at their lowest point.
+The "whiff of death" threatens to claim another Elder family member, and the brothers face the possibility of losing everything their mother loved., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 80% of the runtime.
 The brothers obtain proof that Hastings murdered their father and stole the ranch.
 United by their mother's memory and their wounded brother's survival, they commit to a final confrontation to bring justice and honor the Elder name., demonstrating the transformation achieved throughout the journey.